TUITION & FEES | AID & AWARDS

 Online tuition & fee schedules

-For informational assistance with the FAFSA, visit FAFSA Form Tips or review FAFSA Frequently Asked Questions (FAQ).
-Need additional help with the FAFSA?
+- Need additional help with the FAFSA?
 Contact the appropriate Federal Student Aid Information Center (FSAIC) via phone or email.

-Undergraduate Students may qualify for need-based grants, such as the Pell Grant, which does not require repayment.
-They may also qualify for federal workstudy and student loans.
-The FAFSA is also used to determine aid eligibility for state educational funding organizations, such as the Tennessee Student Assistance Award (TSAA) that provides scholarships with specific requirements, including the Tennessee HOPE Scholarship, among others.
+- The FAFSA is also used to determine aid eligibility for state educational funding organizations, such as the Tennessee Student Assistance Award (TSAA) which provides scholarships with specific requirements, including the Tennessee HOPE Scholarship, among others.

-Graduate Students are generally not eligible for Pell Grants, but exceptions could exist such as students in a postbaccalaureate teacher certification program.
+- Graduate Students are generally not eligible for Pell Grants, but exceptions could exist such as students in a post-baccalaureate teacher certification program.
 FAFSA does provide graduate students with federal student loan options.
-In addition, many states and universities as well as some private foundations use FAFSA information to determine eligibility for aid, loans, and awards that are based on income criteria.

-Once admitted to the University of Tennessee, Knoxville, the university will use FAFSA information to assess eligibility for need-based scholarships and possibly even scholarships from UT Colleges and other aid and award programs administered through the university.
+- Once admitted to the University of Tennessee, Knoxville, the university will also use FAFSA information to assess eligibility for need-based scholarships and possibly even scholarships from UT Colleges and other aid and award programs administered through the university.

 Free Application for Federal Student Aid (FAFSA)